danielwaltz/ts-define-constant/README.md

 Supports passing in a plain object or an array of strings as the first argument.
 Planning support for TypeScript enums in the future.

-> :warning: The `defineConstant` function requires a type assertion on the passed in value using `as const` to work properly!

 ```ts
 import { defineConstant } from 'ts-define-constant';